symbioRahul/dotfiles/README.md

 * If there is errors involving a "vim error" due to comments in the vimrc, restarting your computer can fix the problems.
 Thanks Linus!

+* If your vim is not set up the way you want it to be, you may need to delete the ~/.vim/ folder and rerun ./infectdots.sh.
+This problem is due to vim installing a .vim folder which is not being linked properly.

 ### Future Improvements
 * Transition to Vundle from Pathogen
 Pathogen way to version control utilized git submodules.
 Vundle requires